owenshi2/AI-for-Elderly/README.md

 # From Sally:
 To run the code, download frontend.py (or copy it to a new python file), run 'gradio frontend.py', and open in the url it provided.
 When you ask, you can add something like 'please answer the question in 3 sentence', otherwise it would take very long for it to answer

+To use automation you need to download chromedriver: https://chromedriver.chromium.org/downloads